algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 #### B) Original Map specifications

 The original map is composed of two parts.
 The road, and the River.
-On the road, The Frog must dodge the cars going on the highway.
+On the road, The Frog must __dodge__ the cars going on the highway.
 The cars are coming from left and right; depends on segment of the road you are.
 If the frog get runned over, it loose a life and restart in the bottom of the map.
 On the river Part, the Frog doesn't have a solid base the frog can walk on to.
-The Frog must walk on passing by logs, turtles and even the back of alligators.
+The Frog must __walk on passing by logs, turtles and even the back of alligators__.
 Logs and animal are randomised in the same way as the cars are.
 If you miss the logs or animal, the frog drown and you loose a life and restart in the bottom of the map.
-If the player doesn't have any lifes remaining, the game stop and a game over screen appears.
+If the player doesn't have any lifes remaining, the game stop and a __game over__ screen appears.

 ## III) Functional Requirements